Franconia: 20th century

-Following the unconditional surrender on 8 May 1945, Bavarian Franconia became part of the American zone of occupation; whilst South Thuringia, with the exception of smaller enclaves like Ostheim, became part of the Soviet zone and the Franconian parts of today's Baden-Württemberg also went to the American zone The most important part of the Allied prosecution programme against leaders of the Nazi regime were the Nuremberg Trials against leaders of the German Empire during the Nazi era, held from 20 November 1945 to 14 April 1949.
+Following the unconditional surrender on 8 May 1945, Bavarian Franconia became part of the American zone of occupation; whilst South Thuringia, with the exception of smaller enclaves like Ostheim, became part of the Soviet zone and the Franconian parts of today's Baden-Württemberg also went to the American zone.
+The most important part of the Allied prosecution programme against leaders of the Nazi regime were the Nuremberg Trials against leaders of the German Empire during the Nazi era, held from 20 November 1945 to 14 April 1949.
 The Nuremberg Trials are considered a breakthrough for the principle that, for a core set of crimes, there is no immunity from prosecution.
 For the first time, the representatives of a sovereign state were held accountable for their actions.
 In autumn 1946, the Free State of Bavaria was reconstituted with the enactment of the Bavarian Constitution.

 The state of Württemberg-Baden was founded on 19 September 1945.
 On 25 April 1952 this state merged with Baden and Württemberg-Hohenzollern (both from the former French occupation zone) to create the present state of Baden-Württemberg.
 On 1 December 1945 the state of Hesse was founded.
 Beginning in 1945, refugees and displaced persons from Eastern Europe were settled particularly in rural areas.
 After 1945, Bavaria and Baden-Württemberg managed the transition from economies that were predominantly agriculture to become leading industrial states in the so-called Wirtschaftswunder.
 In Lower and Upper Franconia, there was still the problem, however, of the zone along the Inner German Border which was a long way from the markets for its agricultural produce, and was affected by migration and relatively high unemployment, which is why these areas received special support from federal and state governments.

 By contrast, the state of Thuringia was restored by the Soviets in 1945.
 On 7 October 1949 the German Democratic Republic, commonly known as East Germany, was founded.
-In 1952 in the course of the 1952 administrative reform in East Germany, the state of Thuringia was relieved of its function.
-The Soviet occupying forces exacted a high level of reparations (especially the dismantling of industrial facilities) which made the initial economic conditions in East Germany very difficult.
+In 1952, in the course of the East German administrative reform, the state of Thuringia was abolished.
+The Soviet occupying forces exacted a high level of reparations (especially the dismantling of industrial facilities), which made the initial economic conditions in East Germany very difficult.
 Along with the failed economic policies of the GDR, this led to a general frustration that fuelled the uprising of 17 June.
 There were protests in the Franconian territories too, for example in Schmalkalden.
-The village of Mödlareuth became famous because, for 41 years, it was divided by the Inner German Border and was nicknamed 'Little Berlin.
+The village of Mödlareuth became famous for being divided by the inner German border and was nicknamed "Little Berlin".
 After Die Wende, the fall of the Berlin Wall on 9 November 1989 and reunification on 3 October 1990, made possible mainly by mass demonstrations in East Germany and local exodus of East Germans, the state of Thuringia was reformed with effect from 14 October 1990.